Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 .. _programming-with-kws:

-Programming with the Stream Oriented GE HTML5 SDK
+Programming with the Kurento HTML5 SDK
 -------------------------------------------------

-The *Stream Oriented GE HTML5* SDK is a *Javascript* library implementing a *Content APi* client.
+The *Kurento HTML5* SDK is a *Javascript* library implementing a *Content APi* client.
 It has been designed to be compatible with *node.js* infrastructure and all its dependencies have been included into the *Node Package Modules* (*NPM*).
 For that reason